 About a dozen sensors have been tested Bosch LSU 4.2 and 4.9, both new and used, which were installed in the same exhaust pipe environment in test vehicles.
 The first problem we encountered was a significant deviation of readings from LM-2, and the nature of the deviation was significantly different on different sensors, even within the same version (4.2 or 4.9), so it would be impossible to simply “fit” the values by some universal coefficient, which could be acceptable for marketing reasons.

-We sought not just readings that would be acceptable at the level of budgetary "display meters", but readings that look almost indistinguishable against the background of a well-known brand.
+We were seeking not just readings that would be acceptable at the level of budget "display meters", which look almost indistinguishable against the background of a well-known brand.
 But this was achieved only when we implemented our own calibration algorithm using air as a reference.